wwarby/walker/README.md

 ## Changelog
 - 1.7.0
     - Add support for new devices
+		- Prevent crash when unable to write FIT contributions
 - 1.6.1
     - Fix a bug introduced by changes in 1.6.0
 - 1.6.0